nathanbraun/nathanbraun-com/content/quotes.md

 ---

+> "When you understand the power of honest praise (as opposed to bullshitting,
+> flattery, and sucking up), you realize that withholding it borders on
+> immoral.
+If you see something that impresses you, a decent respect to
+> humanity insists you voice your praise."
+>
+> \- Scott Adams

+---

 > "It's amazing how someone's IQ seems to double as soon as you give them responsibility and indicate that you trust them."
 >
 > \- *Tim Ferriss*